These Are the Gmail Limits for Receiving Email

 Email is designed for uncertain delivery and delays.
 An email (SMTP) server that has taken over your email for delivery to Gmail will automatically try again for some four to five days (in increasingly larger intervals).

-Home » Email Tips and Resources » Gmail Tips and Resources » These Are the Gmail Receiving Limits for Email
+Home » Email Tips and Resources » Gmail Tips and Resources » These Are the Gmail Limits for Receiving Email